Reading Time: 17 minutes

 Nearby City: Fergus Falls, MN, Moorhead, MN, Fargo, ND, West Fargo, ND, Wahpeton, ND, Bemidji, MN, Alexandria, MN, Brainerd, MN, Grand Forks, ND, Valley City, ND, Sartell, MN, Sauk Rapids, MN, Saint Cloud, MN, Willmar, MN, Grafton, ND.

-Lost Lake : Hood River County
+Lost Lake: Hood River County

 Best time to visit: Summer

-Activities can be performed: Hiking, yurts, boating, camping.
+Activities: Hiking, yurts, boating, and camping.

 Google Map Link: https://goo.gl/maps/tmAb5S4CpUDh81P67